 The proposed NIP listing for BNT162b2 vaccines is shown below.

 The proposal requested NIP listing for annual or biannual doses for adults only.
 Paediatric populations and primary dosing schedules were not included in the proposal.
-Based on the sponsor’s request, the listing would allow either annual or biannual doses of vaccine depending on the individual’s age, based on ATAGI recommendations as shown in .
+Based on the sponsor’s request, the listing would allow either annual or biannual doses of vaccine depending on the individual’s age, based on ATAGI recommendations as shown in Table 3.

 As discussed in paragraph 12.3, the latest version of the vaccine is the Comirnaty LP.8.1 COVID-19 vaccine, however the requested listing would allow future adaptations of the BNT162b2 vaccines to be included in the NIP after TGA approval and supported by ATAGI advice, therefore the requested listing does not refer to LP.8.1 specifically.